SyaffRama/customer_behavior_project/README.md

 # Data Analyst Portfolio Project | Python, SQL, Power BI

-**Project Summary**
+# Project Summary

-This project showcases an end-to-end data analytics workflow using Python, SQL (PostgreSQL), and Power BI.
-It demonstrates practical skills in data cleaning, exploratory data analysis (EDA), SQL querying, dashboard development, and business reporting.
+This project presents an end-to-end data analytics workflow that turns raw transactional data into clear, business-relevant insights.
+Beyond technical execution, it focuses on understanding customer behavior, identifying revenue drivers, and supporting strategic decisions related to marketing, customer retention, and product performance.

-The project simulates real-world data analyst tasks and highlights the ability to transform raw data into actionable insights for business decision-making.
+By combining data preparation, analysis, and visualization, the project reflects real-world analyst responsibilities, demonstrating the ability to communicate insights to stakeholders, align analysis with business goals, and translate data findings into actionable recommendations.

 # Business Objective